 Summer viewing hours: TBA

-GET OUT THE VOTE - An exhibition of graphic art produced by AIGA (American International Graphic Artists professional organization) and curated by AIGA local chapter President, Professor of Art and former Chair of the Art Department Jennifer Visocky-O’Grady, presented in recognition of the Republican National Convention in Cleveland, July 18 to 21.
+GET OUT THE VOTE - An exhibition of graphic art produced by AIGA (the professional association for design) and curated curated by AIGA national board member, professor, and former chair of the Art Department, Jennifer Visocky O’Grady, presented in recognition of the Republican National Convention in Cleveland, July 18 to 21.